YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Skill:
   * 70% chance upon Main Gun fire to launch a special barrage and grant +40% Reload to the backline for 8s.

-- Desc: "More than just a sub".
+- Desc: More than just a sub.
 >Second only to Tirpitz in terms of pure staying power and armed with a quickly-proccable, backline-buffing, devastating barrage, she is exceptionally good under almost all circumstances; whether it is tearing apart mob nodes, showering enemy battleships in heavy firepower or providing support, Hood gets it done.
 Remember to have her be the flagship to make the most out of her barrage, and that the lower the cooldown on her main gun, the better.